aspauldingcode/.dotfiles/README.md

 This repo contains my .dotfiles, which additionally defines the operating system environment for NixOS and Darwin.

 ### FRESH INSTALL
+please [read the Notes](notes.md) for info on what to do for a fresh install.

 #### NIX Installer
-- If you just set up a new mac, you are going to need both Nix, and [Nix-Darwin](https://github.com/LnL7/nix-darwin).
-However, since we are using Nix Flakes, do not run the darwin-installer (See: NOTE: Using darwin-installer is no longer necessary on flake based systems.).
-You should install Nix using the [Determinite Nix Installer](https://github.com/DeterminateSystems/nix-installer) which automatically enables Nix Flakes for us.
+- If you just set up a new mac, you should install Nix using the [Determinite Nix Installer](https://github.com/DeterminateSystems/nix-installer) which automatically enables Nix Flakes for us.
 - If you just set up NixOS, you already have Nix, NixOS configuration.nix, and you'll need to enable flakes and home-manager.
 - If you are [already using a different Linux Distro](https://nixos.wiki/wiki/Installing_from_Linux), you can install Nix, and the system setup will be different.
 You'll need to enable the nix daemon, and configure linux to support nix.

 #### Flakes